Your Ultimate Rome Travel Guide

 Spend any amount of time in Rome and you’ll notice that the locals love to wear scarfs and pareos, regardless of how hot or cool it may be.
 You can avoid looking like an obvious tourist by following their lead.
 A light scarf is not only considered fashionable in Rome, but can also provide additional sun protection while you’re out and about.

 A Waterproof Jacket

-There’s nothing worse than being caught in a downpour in the middle of a guided tour or other outing.
-Plan ahead by bringing along a light waterproof jacket or umbrella.
+There’s nothing worse than being caught in a downpour in the middle of a guided tour or other outings.
+Plan ahead by bringing along a light waterproof jacket or plane umbrella.